Tribes2-Community/tribes2wiki/src/content/docs/weapons/spinfusor.md

 ### Mine-disc

 In [Classic](/reference/classic "Classic"), the ability to destroy mines with discs before they are deployed was added.
 This feature was originally present in Tribes 1, but was removed in Tribes 2 and wasn't seen again until Classic was made.
 If you throw a mine at something and then shoot it with a disc, both the disc and the mine will blow up, dealing and incredible amount of damage.
 You can kill a light armor from full health in one shot with a **mine-disc**.
 Mine-discing makes any close-range disc shot deal almost twice as much damage and can be used in combination with any of the close-range tactics mentioned above.
+It is easier to Mine Disc an opponent using the max mine throw control, instead of the normal mine throw control.
+If you want to throw it at your feet while using the max throw, just look at your feet.

 ### Disc-jump